-The B.S. in Exercise Physiology is the major of choice for students that desire to enter this broad field that includes careers in cardiac and pulmonary rehabilitation, performance specialists, strength & condition coaches, exercise physiologists, corporate fitness, and many more.
-Majors will select one of two concentrations: Strength & Conditioning or Clinical Exercise Physiology.
+The B.S.H.S. in Exercise Physiology is the major of choice for students that desire to enter this broad field that includes careers in cardiac and pulmonary rehabilitation, performance specialists, strength & conditioning coaches, exercise physiologists, corporate fitness, and many more.
+Majors will select one of three concentrations: Strength & Conditioning, Clinical Exercise Physiology or Personal Training and Fitness.
 Core coursework will cover core content in the areas of anatomy, nutrition, physiology, exercise testing, and exercise prescription.
-Concentration coursework will then elaborate on the key differences in the fields of strength & conditioning and the clinical side of exercise physiology and both concentrations require a capstone internship experience.
-Both concentrations will include classroom and laboratory experience to prepare students for the key certifications in each field.
+Concentration coursework will then elaborate on the key differences in the fields of strength & conditioning, the clinical side of exercise physiology, and personal training and fitness and all three concentrations require a capstone internship experience.
+The concentrations will include classroom and laboratory experience to prepare students for the key certifications in each field.